pseudonymous/better-better-booru/README.md

 ----------
 * Version 5.0:
  * Added settings panel so that people no longer need to edit the script to change settings.
 This also happens to fix automatic updating.
+ * Removed the "show_all" option since editing settings is much simpler now.
 * Version 4.1:
  * Added a "show all" option to allow the display of all hidden posts with one setting.
  * Added a "show deleted" option to allow a choice in the display of deleted posts.